 We start with an early pickup from your Colombo Hotel.
-We then take a train up through the hills to Kandy.
-The journey takes 3-4 hours and will have us arriving around lunch time.
-In the mid afternoon, we fit up the bikes and head out for a gentle ride of the neighbourhoods around Kandy.
-In the evening, there is time to visit the Temple of the Tooth, where the sacred tooth relic is placed with its supporting stories illustrated in a prayer hall.
+We then take a train up through the hills towards Kandy.
+The journey takes 3-4 hours before we arrive around lunchtime.
+We alight a few stops before Kandy in order to meet our support team, our bikes and to start ride around the outskirts of Kandy.
+We stick to small roads to escape the traffic, pedaling along a river and by its local villages.
+As we get closer to the main town we will get in the van for a final transfer to avoid riding in the traffic of Kandy.
+In the evening, there is time to visit the Temple of the Tooth, where the sacred Buddha tooth relic is placed with supporting stories illustrated in a prayer hall.

-Cycle to Gampola, then train to Nuwara Eliya
+Cycle to Gampola, Train Ride to Nuwara Eliya

 Walk to Worlds End, Cycle to Ella

 A very early start is needed today for the transfer by vehicle up to Horton Plains.
-We then walk through the National Park to World's End Lookout where we take in the stunning views over the valley.
-Along the way you may be lucky enough to see deer and monkeys.
-After the walk we hit the bikes and take a thrilling downhill ride through a fertile valley where farmers will be hard at work, and then pass through the bustling town of Bandarawela before settling in Ella, a small town that caters well to the weary traveller.
+We then walk through the National Park to World's End Lookout where we take in the astonishing views over the valley.
+Keep your eyes peeled while you walk, as we may be lucky enough to see deer and monkeys.
+Afterwards we hit the bikes and take a thrilling downhill ride through a fertile valley where farmers will be hard at work, and then pass through the bustling town of Bandarawela before settling in Ella, a small town that caters well to the weary traveller.

 Cycle to Kataragama & Yala Safari